Daniel M. Harkness: Family

 Harkness was the son of Dr. David M. Harkness and his second wife, Elizabeth Morrison (Caldwell).
 His father had been widowed, and had a son Stephen V. Harkness from his first marriage.
 David died when Daniel was young.
 Later the widowed Elizabeth Harkness took her two sons and returned to upstate New York.
 There she married Isaac Flagler, a Presbyterian minister in Hopewell, New York.
-They had a son, Henry Flagler, Daniel's half brother.
+They had a son, Henry Flagler, Daniel's half-brother.

 Early days & Standard Oil

-In 1837, Dan Harkness moved to Bellevue, Ohio from Hopewell, New York to live with his paternal uncle Lamon G. (LG) Harkness.
+In 1837, Daniel Harkness moved to Bellevue, Ohio from Hopewell, New York to live with his paternal uncle Lamon G. (LG) Harkness.
 He later moved to Republic, Ohio to work in the Harkness store there.
-Dan encouraged his younger half-brother, Henry Flagler, to leave Hopewell and join him in Republic, which Henry did in 1844.
-The two worked for a while in Republic and then moved to Bellevue, Ohio to become more involved in the grain and distillery business.
+Daniel encouraged his younger half-brother, Henry Flagler, to leave Hopewell and join him in Republic, which Henry did in 1844.
+The two worked for a while in Republic and then moved to Bellevue to become more involved in the grain and distillery business.

-He married his Uncle L.G.'s daughter Isabella and Henry married her sister Mary.
+He married his uncle L.G.'s daughter Isabella and Henry married her sister Mary.
 The two young men both did very well in Bellevue.
 Henry decided to venture into the salt business in Michigan, but found he did not have sufficient technical knowledge to weather changes in the markets during the Civil War.
 When Flagler returned from Michigan having lost a substantial salt mine investment, Daniel helped bail him out by lending him money.

 Flagler moved to Cleveland in 1866, thinking he would have better opportunity in a larger city, and had an office in the same building as John D. Rockefeller.

 Harkness and his family remained primarily in Bellevue, taking over the home that Henry Flagler had built there, known as "The Gingerbread House".

 Personal life

 Daniel was a regimental quartermaster for the Union in the Civil War from 1861 to 1863.

 Harkness married Isabella, and they had children together.
 She died in 1864.
 Later he donated the funds to build Harkness Memorial First Congregational Church next door to his home in her honor; it was completed in 1887.
 He stipulated that the church must not have a bell because he did not want to be disturbed by one.
 The church is still standing in Bellevue to this day.

-Harkness was appointed as a trustee of Standard Oil.
+Harkness was appointed a trustee of Standard Oil.
 When he died in 1896 his estate, estimated to be $35 million and mostly in Standard Oil stock, was left to his only surviving child, William L. Harkness.
 This $35 million would equate to approximately $1 billion in 2013.